ChloeL19/DafnyBench/README.md

 Then run `run_eval.sh` to launch a bash script that will print the number of your solution files that meet our benchmark acceptance criteria.

+## Data Contamination Precautions

+We list the sources of each of our benchmark files in `characteristics.csv`.
+When training models for this benchmark, please take care to exclude or erase these files from your training data.

+Program files that do not have a full url under the `source` field of the `characteristics.csv` file were handcrafted, and can be ignored for these purposes.

 ## Call for Contributions